 Common Recruitment Examination and Basic Law and National Security Law Test (Degree / Professional Grades) (CRE and BLNST)

-An e-mail was sent to candidates notifying them of the relevant examination details.
-To avoid missing any notification, candidates are responsible for ensuring that their e-mail accounts can receive e-mails from the Civil Service Examinations Unit (CSEU), and checking each incoming mailbox (including the folders for spam, bulk and junk mails) regularly.
-Candidates who have not received the e-mail by 20 November 2023 should immediately contact the CSEU by phone at (852) 2537 6429 or by e-mail to csbcseu@csb.gov.hk.
+An e-mail will be sent to applicants notifying them of the relevant examination details.
+To avoid missing any notification, applicants should ensure that their e-mail accounts can receive e-mails from the CSEU, and check each incoming mailbox (including the folders for spam, bulk and junk mails) regularly.
+Applicants who do not receive the e-mail by 26 May 2025 should immediately contact the CSEU by phone or by e-mail.

 Please visit this webpage regularly for the latest information.